svgsalad/inkscape-svg-cheat/README.md

 ![](https://forthebadge.com/images/badges/for-you.svg)

 This repository contains cheat sheets for Inkscape users.
-The cheat sheets were originally made as SVGs in Inkscape.
+The cheat sheets were originally made as SVGs.
 They were then exported to PNGs and PDFs.

 Inkscape is a professional vector graphics drawing tool.
-What especially nice is that Inkscape is libre & open-source software, and it is usually used by free software lovers, like the people at The Fedora Project or, maybe you!
+What especially nice is that Inkscape is libre & open-source software, and it is used and beloved by free software lovers, like the people at The Fedora Project, or, maybe you!

 Available cheat sheets
 ----------------------